APPENDICES

 ~

-After her even longer ordeal in France, Joseph's older sister Anne Olivier came to Louisiana with a daughter of her dead husband's niece aboard L'Amitié, the fifth of the Seven Ships from France, which reached New Orleans in November 1785.
-She and her husband's grand-niece, Madeleine-Apolline Achée, settled south of the city in the largely-Isleño community of San Bernardo, now St. Bernard Parish.
+After her even longer ordeal in France, Joseph's older sister Anne Olivier, widow of Jean-Baptiste Haché dit Gallant, came to Louisiana with a daughter of her dead husband's niece aboard L'Amitié, the fifth of the Seven Ships from France, which reached New Orleans in November 1785.
+She and her husband's grand-niece, Madeleine-Apolline Haché, settled south of the city in the largely-Isleño community of San Bernardo, now St. Bernard Parish.

 NON-ACADIAN FAMILIES in LOUISIANA

-Olivier is a fairly common name in France, both as a surname and a masculine given name, and the name also can be found in other European countries.
-Non-Acadian Oliviers, English and Spanish as well as French, came to Louisiana as early as the 1740s and settled at New Orleans, Pointe Coupée, and on the German and Acadian coasts on the river above New Orleans:
+Olivier is a fairly common name in France, both as a surname and as a masculine given name, and the name also can be found in other European countries.
+Non-Acadian Oliviers, English and Spanish as well as French, came to Louisiana as early as the 1740s and settled at New Orleans, Pointe Coupée, and on the German and Acadian coasts:

-Michel Olivier married Anne-Toussaine Robert by the mid-1740s and settled at New Orleans.
+Michel Olivier married Anne-Toussaine Robert by the mid-1740s, place unrecorded, and settled at New Orleans.

-Michel Olivier dit Masson married Anne Robert and settled at Pointe Coupée by 1750, when a daughter was born there.
-Their Joseph-Michel was born at Pointe Coupée in February 1752 but died at age 3 in May 1755, and Jean-Baptiste was born in April 1762.
+Michel Olivier dit Masson married Anne Robert, place and date unrecorded, and settled at Pointe Coupée by 1750, when a daughter was born there.
+Their son Joseph-Michel was born at Pointe Coupée in February 1752 but died at age 3 in May 1755, and Jean-Baptiste was born in April 1762.
 Their daughters married into the Bonaventure and Daniel families.

 Jean Olivier, a soldier, died at Pointe Coupée in August 1764.
-The priest who recorded Jean's burial did not give his parents' names or his age at the time of his death.
+The priest who recorded the burial did not give any parents' names or Jean's age at the time of his death.

-Antoine Olivier of Marseilles, France, a merchant, died at New Orleans in March 1773.
-He was 50 years old.
+Antoine Olivier of Marseille, France, a merchant, died at New Orleans in March 1773, age 50.

-The unnamed child of a merchant named Olivier died at New Orleans in March 1773.
+The child, name unrecorded, of a merchant named Olivier died at New Orleans in March 1773.

-The unnamed son of a tavern keeper named Olivier died at New Orleans in April 1773.
+The son, name unrecorded of a tavern keeper named Olivier died at New Orleans in April 1773.

 Baptiste Olivier died at Pointe Coupée in November 1777.
-The priest who recorded Baptiste's burial did not bother to give his parents' names or his age at the time of his death.
+The priest who recorded Baptiste's burial did not give his parents' names or his age at the time of his death.

-Marie Olivier died at New Orleans in January 1786.
-She was 70 years old.
+Marie Olivier died at New Orleans in January 1786, age 70.

 Pélagie, daughter of Francois Olivier and Anne-Marie Olivier, married Jean-Baptiste, son of François Campo, at New Orleans in September 1786.

-Madame Olivier died at New Orleans in October 1786.
-She was only 30 years old.
+Madame Olivier died at New Orleans in October 1786, age 30.

-Nicolas Olivier died at New Orleans in March 1788.
-He was only 6 years old.
-The priest who recorded the boy's burial did not bother to give his parents' names.
+Nicolas Olivier died at New Orleans in March 1788, age 6.
+The priest who recorded the boy's burial did not give his parents' names.

-Jayme Olivier du Bois married Marie-Madeleine Michel.
+Jayme Olivier du Bois married Marie-Madeleine Michel, place and date unrecorded.
 Their son André was baptized at New Orleans, age 5 months, in December 1790.

-Marguerite Olivier died at New Orleans in October 1797.
-She was 50 years old.
+Marguerite Olivier died at New Orleans in October 1797, age 50.

 Augustin, son of Marie Olivier, was baptized at New Orleans, age 19 days, in December 1797.
 The priest who recorded the boy's baptism did not give the father's name.

-Pedro, son of Santiago Olivier and Maria Curais of Spain, married Madeleine, daughter of German Creole Sébastien Loupe of St.-Charles des Allemans and widow of François Larrieux, at St.-Jacques on the Acadian Coast in June 1801.
+Pedro, son of Santiago Olivier and Maria Curais of Spain, married Madeleine, daughter of German Creole Sébastien Loupe of St.-Charles des Allemans on the Lower German Coast, widow of François Larrieux, at St.-Jacques on the Acadian Coast in June 1801.
 Their son Noël was born at St.-Jacques in December 1802.

-Clamas Olivier died at New Orleans in March 1802.
-She was only 40 years old.
+Clamas Olivier died at New Orleans in March 1802, age 40.

 .